RayzorDuff/MushroomProcess/airtable_schema/README.md

       (e.g., roll up a primitive field or materialize the value).
    - Some formulas are intentionally not created when they rely on unsupported constructs; these must be adjusted in the Airtable schema or created manually.
    - NocoDB’s v3 LTAR metadata is still evolving; links creation via v3 may require stabilization steps and may be revisited as the API changes.

-2. ** gen_random_uuid() default value is not being held during nocuuid (Issue #7).

-   - The script attempts to create a nocouuid field that can be used for random text formulas, but the default value is not being held.
-For now, the workaround is to manually update the default value to gen_random_uuid() for PGSQL backends after the import is complete.

-3. **Data import to NocoDB**

-   - The sample TODO is to:
-     - Map Airtable functions → NocoDB expressions (e.g., rollups → `SUM`, `COUNT`, `MIN`, `MAX`, etc.).
-     - Add a script to import records from the per-table JSON/NDJSON into NocoDB via `/api/v2/tables/:tableId/records`.

 ---